learn-co-students/module-4-code-challenge-round-1-nyc-ds-033020-mod-4-code-challenge-1591883766/README.md

 ### 3.1) Create a function that takes in our various texts along with their respective labels and uses TF-IDF to vectorize the texts.

+- Review the doc-string in the function below to understand the requirements of this function.
 - Recall that TF-IDF helps us "vectorize" text (turn text into numbers) so we can do "math" with it.
 It is used to quantify how relevant a term is in a given document.
 - **DO NOT** perform tokenization, removal of stop words, or TF-IDF vectorization "by hand".
 Use `sklearn`'s `TfidfVectorizer`.

 ```python